 Peeling green bananas is a cinch.
 Simply run a knife lengthwise along the spines (the ridges) of the bananas.
 Then use your fingers to push the skin away from the flesh.
 For a quick 90-second how -to video to click here

-This is the old fashioned way to grate green bananas.
 If you do not own a grater or you just don’t want to risk your fingers a food processor works just as well.
-I on the other hand am old-fashioned so I have never owner a food processor.
-Plus a grater’s quicker and easier to clean.
+I, on the other hand, am old-fashioned so I have never owned a food processor.
+Plus for a simple task like this, a grater’s quicker and easier to clean.

-depending on the size and dryness of the bananas you may not need to add any water to the dough.
+Depending on the size and starchiness of the bananas you may not need to add any water to the dough.
 Combine and knead all the ingredients except water.
 Slowly add the water to the dough as needed.
 The finished dough should be firm but soft and easily pulled, like other boiled dumpling dough.
-To make banana dumplings you can use all purpose or whole wheat flour.
+To make banana dumplings you can use all-purpose or whole wheat flour.
 Either way the loads of potassium, Vitamins B6 and C green bananas give this Caribbean staple a nutritional boost

-In a saucepan bring 4 cups of water and 1 teaspoon salt to a boil while you knead the dough.
-Combine all ingredients except water in a clean bowl. knead until dough is firm.
-If needed Slowly add water while stirring with a tablespoon.
-After water is fully absorbed use your hands to knead dough until it is firm and ‘elasticky‘ like shown.
+- Add 6 cups of water and 1 teaspoon of salt to a medium sized saucepan.
+Bring it to a boil while you knead the dough.
+Combine all the remaining ingredients except the water in a clean bowl. knead until dough is firm.
+If the dough is kneadable do not add the water.
+If it is to dry to shape the dumplings easily; Slowly add the water to the dough while you knead with your other hand.
+After the water is fully absorbed use your hands to knead dough until it is firm and ‘elasticky‘.
 Tear dough into even pieces and knead each into round discs.If dough is sticky add flour 1 TB at a time.
 If too dry add water 1 tsp at a time.
-Add dumplings to boiling water and cook for 12 to 15 minutes
+Add dumplings to boiling water and cook for 12 to 15 minutes.